-2.7.
-Any adverse reactions occurring during a test must be reported and long-term studies must be monitored for any developing adverse effects.
+- 2.7.
+Any adverse reactions occurring during a test must be reported and long-term studies must be monitored for any developing adverse effects. - 2.8.

-2.8.
 Misleading of assessors should be minimised.
-It is sometimes necessary to mislead assessors as to the nature of the samples or of the experiment, but this must be clearly justified and the reasons recorded in advance of the experiment.
+It is sometimes necessary to mislead assessors as to the nature of the samples or of the experiment, but this must be clearly justified and the reasons recorded in advance of the experiment. - 2.9.

-2.9.
 Pain, distress or discomfort to assessors should be avoided if possible.
 If significant pain, distress or discomfort is involved, the assessors should be warned, and local ethical approval should be sought.
 In particular, invasive procedures should be minimised.
-If, for example, the use of anaesthetics on the tongue is proposed, or non-clinical x-ray, medical advice should be taken and this should be consistent with the Organisation Ethical Policy.

-2.10.
-Testing with vulnerable groups can necessitate specific considerations.
-For example:

-- Parental approval should be given for testing with children below the age of 16. - Testing with potentially vulnerable people, including those who cannot give informed consent, requires consideration of additional ethics concerns or issues (Ref.
-6). - Testing with vulnerable adults, including the elderly and children, requires care and discretion in order to reduce the risk of apparent intimidation.
-For example, elderly subjects often feel more comfortable when accompanied by a friend/caregiver. - Testing with people likely to have impaired immune systems and other medical conditions, including learning disabilities, requires medical advice.
+If, for example, the use of anaesthetics on the tongue is proposed, or non-clinical x-ray, medical advice should be taken, and this should be consistent with the Organisation Ethical Policy. - 2.10.
+Testing with vulnerable groups can necessitate specific ethical considerations and approval.
+For example: - Parental approval should be given for testing with children below the age of 16.
+Disclosure and Barring Service checks (DBS checks) are needed for staff in contact with children.
+See MRS guidance for more detailed information on testing with children (Ref.
+8). - Testing with potentially vulnerable people, including those who cannot give informed consent, requires consideration of additional ethics concerns or issues (Ref.
+9). - Testing with vulnerable adults, the elderly and children, requires care and discretion to reduce the risk of apparent intimidation.
+For example, elderly subjects often feel more comfortable when accompanied by a friend/caregiver. - Testing with people likely to have impaired immune systems and other medical conditions, including learning disabilities, requires medical advice. - 2.11.

-2.11.
 The principles described in this statement should also be applied when presenting food and drink samples for the purpose of training courses and practical demonstrations.